 Made with Pride in Duncanville Honorees for December Recognized

-Each month, Duncanville ISD recognizes a student, a teacher and a staff member who exemplify what it means to be “Made with Pride in Duncanville.”
+Each month, Duncanville ISD recognizes a student, teacher and staff member who exemplify what it means to be “Made with Pride in Duncanville.”
 All three honorees receive a gift bag, a surprise visit from district leaders and are featured in a video.
-They are also invited to attend the Duncanville ISD board meeting where they are recognized for this honor.
+They are also invited to attend the Duncanville ISD Board meeting where they are recognized for this honor.

-This month’s Made with Pride in Duncanville honorees include student Jesus Bocanegra, teacher Marie Irwin, and staff member Stephanie Farmer.
+This month’s Made with Pride in Duncanville honorees include: student, Jariah Cole; teacher, Claudia Ruiz; and staff member, Lola Rodriguez.